aphilippartd/computeless-rag/README.md

 ### 3.1 Architectural Overview
 ![Architecture diagram](images/architecture.png)

-The architecture diagram above shows the orchestration of services and data flow in our tool.
-The basic idea is that for each GraphQL query or mutation coming in on our AppSync API, a JavaScript pipeline resolver will be trigger.
-Each resolver will run a set of functions in sequence to interact with services, data source or to manipulate data for the next subsequent step.
+The architecture diagram illustrates the orchestration of services and data flow in our tool.
+Each GraphQL query or mutation to our AppSync API triggers a JavaScript pipeline resolver.
+This resolver runs a sequence of functions to interact with services, data sources, or manipulate data for the next step.

 ### 3.2 AppSync Pipeline Resolver Functions
-AWS AppSync supports a powerful feature called pipeline resolvers, which are essential for complex data operations requiring multiple steps.
-These resolvers allow you to define a series of function calls that are executed in a defined sequence, with each function able to transform the output and pass it to the next.
-This sequential data handling capability is particularly advantageous for workflows where data needs to be fetched, transformed, and used to generate responses — exactly what our Computeless RAG tool does.
+AWS AppSync's pipeline resolvers are vital for complex data operations that require multiple steps.
+They enable you to define a sequence of function calls, each transforming the output and passing it to the next.
+This is ideal for workflows where data needs to be fetched, transformed, and used to generate responses, just like our Computeless RAG tool.

 **Why Use Pipeline Resolvers?**

-1. Sequential Logic Execution: Pipeline resolvers execute a sequence of operations that depend on the output of the previous step, making them ideal for our use case where each step logically follows from the last.
+1. **Sequential Logic Execution**: Pipeline resolvers execute operations in sequence, where each step depends on the previous one, making them perfect for our use case.

-2. Decoupling Logic and Data Sources: Each function in a pipeline can use different data sources or none at all.
-This flexibility allows for a cleaner architecture where data retrieval, processing, and response generation are clearly separated.
+2. **Decoupling Logic and Data Sources**: Each function in the pipeline can use different data sources or none at all, creating a cleaner architecture by separating data retrieval, processing, and response generation.

-3. Efficiency and Performance: By managing the flow of data within AppSync, we minimize the need for external orchestration and reduce the latency associated with multiple network calls.
+3. **Efficiency and Performance**: By handling data flow within AppSync, we reduce the need for external orchestration and cut down on latency from multiple network calls.

-The logical progression through the pipeline is managed by individual JS files, each representing a function within our AppSync resolver.
-These functions are organized in the `api/resolvers/functions` folder within our SAM project, providing a clear and manageable structure for deployment and updates.
-Here’s how each function ties into the pipeline:
+Each function in the pipeline is managed by individual JS files located in the `api/resolvers/functions` folder of our SAM project.
+This organization makes deployment and updates clear and manageable.
+Here’s how each function integrates into the pipeline:

 #### 3.2.1 Get Pinecone API Key Function (`getPineconeApiKeyFunction.js`)
-This function kicks off the pipeline by securely retrieving the Pinecone API key from AWS Secrets Manager using an HTTP data source.
-Once retrieved, it stores the key in `ctx.stash` making it available to subsequent functions.
+This function initiates the pipeline by securely retrieving the Pinecone API key from AWS Secrets Manager using an HTTP data source.
+The key is stored in `ctx.stash`, making it accessible to subsequent functions.

 ```javascript
 import { util } from '@aws-appsync/utils'